 Take time regularly to be in solitude, to come back to wholeness and reintegrate.

-When a woman stays too long away from herself her capacity to perceive what she feels and thinks about herself and others becomes a blur.
-She can’t perceive what is too much and too less for her anymore so she overflows her own limits.
-When a woman stays for too long in the outside busy world, she loses her ideas, her blood circulation becomes slower. her eyes lose their brightness, he bones feel tired: she becomes irritable and demanding, unable to concentrate in herself and her activities.
+When a woman stays too long away from herself, her capacity to perceive what she feels and thinks about herself and others becomes blurred.
+She can’t perceive what is too much and too little for her anymore, so she overflows her limits.
+When a woman stays for too long in the busy outside world, she loses her ideas; her blood circulation becomes slower.
+Her eyes lose their brightness, and her bones feel tired: she becomes irritable and demanding, unable to concentrate on herself and her activities.

-She may feel that other will not understand her need to retreat and maybe some will not, but the only one that needs to understand that moment is herself: when a woman understands and respects her own cycles and rhythms and takes time to address her individuation and vital needs, and takes the decision to retreat it is for the good and the growth of all those around her!
+She may feel that others will not understand her to need to retreat, and maybe some will not.
+Still, the only one that needs to understand that moment is herself.
+When a woman understands and respects her own cycles and rhythms and takes time to address her individuation and vital needs, and makes the decision to retreat, it is for the good and the growth of all those around her!

 “Let yourself be silently drawn by the strange pull of what you really love.
 It will not lead you astray.” _ Rumi

-Women need solitude in order to find again the true essence of themselves, to regenerate and renew; that firm strand which will be the indispensable center of the whole web of human relationships.
-She must find that inner stillness which Charles Morgan describes as ‘the stilling of the soul within the activities of the mind and body so that it might be still as the axis of a revolving wheel is still.
+Women need solitude in order to find the true essence of themselves again, to regenerate and renew; that firm strand that will be the indispensable center of the whole web of human relationships.
+She must find that inner stillness, which Charles Morgan describes as ‘the stilling of the soul within the activities of the mind and body so that it might be still as the axis of a revolving wheel is still.

-A yoga retreat is a space-time to withdraw inwards (Pratyahara), to retreat from everyday life and noise, to savour a few hours of solitude and freedom, meeting silence and stillness.
-To meet others who also come to find wholeness delving in the practice of yoga & meditation.
-Sharing silence we become more receptive and attentive to others.
+A yoga retreat is a space-time to withdraw inwards (Pratyahara), to retreat from everyday life and noise, to savor a few hours of solitude and freedom, meeting silence and stillness.
+To meet others who also come to find wholeness by delving into the practice of yoga & meditation.
+Sharing silence, we become more receptive and attentive to others.
 Silence can be richer than any chat.
 Silence is the source where we become reintegrated.